piper-sieren/piperwilliams/README.md

 ### `npm start`

-### Under the hood, the predeploy script will build a distributable version of the React app and store it in a folder ### named build.
+Under the hood, the predeploy script will build a distributable version of the React app and store it in a folder ### named build.
 Then, the deploy script will push the contents of that folder to a new commit on the gh-pages branch of ### the GitHub repository, creating that branch if it doesn't already exist.

 ### `npm run deploy`

+run with commit message

+### `npm run deploy -- -m "Deploy React app to GitHub Pages"`

 ### `npm run predeploy`